Elias Khoury (lawyer)

-Elias Daoud Khoury (الياس داؤد خوري, אליאס ח'ורי) is an Arab-Israeli Jerusalem-based lawyer.
+Elias Daoud Khoury (إلياس داوود خوري, אליאס ח'ורי) is an Arab-Israeli Jerusalem-based lawyer.
 He specializes in real property law.
 Elias made appeals several times to the Supreme Court of Israel, and has had Palestinian politicians among his clients in Israeli courts.
 Elias gained fame in the 1970s when he led a legal battle against the Israeli settlers of Sebastia and Elon Moreh.

 Early life and career

 Elias Khoury was born in the Galilee.
 His father lost the family land to Israel in the 1948 war, took citizenship in Israel, and believed he could work patiently through Israeli law to get his land back.
 Elias studied law at the Hebrew University of Jerusalem and lived in the Beit Hanina and Shuafat neighborhoods of Jerusalem.

 Khoury has a practice in Jerusalem, formerly in its Eastern part and now in the West, specializing in real property law.
 He has represented clients at all Israeli court levels, including the Supreme Court of Israel, as well as in planning commissions.